Securing and Retaining Human Resources

 Securing Human Resources

 When recruiting human resources, rather than simply filling posts of retiree, we seek to recruit human resources with the necessary skills in the required numbers based on a medium- to long-term view.
 Recently, business expansion has heightened the need for more employees, and we actively recruit new graduates as well as individuals who have already acquired career experience.
-Additionally, in the course of our attempt to employ new overseas college graduates and foreign national students starting in fiscal 2013 with a view to overseas business extension and respect for diversity, three foreign national students joined us in fiscal 2019.
+Additionally, in the course of our attempt to employ new overseas college graduates and foreign national students starting in fiscal year ended March 31, 2013 with a view to overseas business extension and respect for diversity, three foreign national students joined us in fiscal year ending March 31, 2019.

 New Graduate Recruitment (non-consolidated)